mohit-kumar-singh55/Unveil/Assets/Docs/Idea.md

     - ghost giving a Headbutt to the player and player took the damage and game over maybe

 => using behaviour trees for ghost AI

+=> active ghost makes one more ghost active, if not killed on time